mStybowski/Breally/README.md

         npm run build

 Doesn't work?
-You probably need API credentials 😛
+You probably need API credentials 😛 Create `auth.js` file in outer-most directory and export from there an object with `credentials` property which is string containing (you guessed it) credentials in [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) format.

+Enjoy.